MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/creating-a-camera-driver-mft.md

 ms.technology: windows-devices
 ---

-# Creating a camera driver MFT for a Windows Store device app
+# Creating a camera driver MFT for a UWP device app

-Windows Store device apps let device manufacturers apply custom settings and special effects on the camera's video stream with a camera driver MFT (media foundation transform).
+UWP device apps let device manufacturers apply custom settings and special effects on the camera's video stream with a camera driver MFT (media foundation transform).
 This topic introduces driver MFTs and uses the [Driver MFT](http://go.microsoft.com/fwlink/p/?LinkID=251566) sample to show how to create one.
-To learn more about Windows Store device apps in general, see [Meet Windows Store device apps](meet-windows-store-device-apps.md).
+To learn more about UWP device apps in general, see [Meet UWP device apps](meet-uwp-device-apps.md).

 ## The driver MFT

 This section describes the Media Foundation Transform (MFT) that you create to apply effects to the media capture stream coming from the camera.
 This is how you provide transforms for color effects, scheme modes, and face-tracking effects that really distinguish your camera from others.
-This MFT, known as the driver MFT, is first applied to the connected video stream coming from the camera driver when a Windows Store app begins video capture.
+This MFT, known as the driver MFT, is first applied to the connected video stream coming from the camera driver when a UWP app begins video capture.
 When that app invokes the **Camera options** UI, Windows automatically provides access to any interfaces the driver MFT implements for controlling its custom effects.

 ![the camera driver mft helps a windows store device app provide custom effects.](images/372783-camera-drivermft-overview.png)

-A Driver MFT is not required for a Windows Store device app.
-A device manufacturer may choose to implement a Windows Store device app without a driver MFT, simply to provide a differentiated user interface containing branding for their hardware, without applying custom settings and special effects to the video stream.
+A Driver MFT is not required for a UWP device app.
+A device manufacturer may choose to implement a UWP device app without a driver MFT, simply to provide a differentiated user interface containing branding for their hardware, without applying custom settings and special effects to the video stream.

 ### How a driver MFT is used

-The Windows Store device app for a camera runs in a different process than the Windows Store app that invokes it from the [CameraCaptureUI](http://go.microsoft.com/fwlink/p/?LinkId=317985) API.
-For the Windows Store device app to control a driver MFT, a specific sequence of events across different process spaces must occur.
+The UWP device app for a camera runs in a different process than the Microsoft Store app that invokes it from the [CameraCaptureUI](http://go.microsoft.com/fwlink/p/?LinkId=317985) API.
+For the Microsoft Store device app to control a driver MFT, a specific sequence of events across different process spaces must occur.

-1. A Windows Store app wants to capture a photo, so it calls the [CaptureFileAsync](http://go.microsoft.com/fwlink/p/?LinkId=317986) method
+1. A UWP app wants to capture a photo, so it calls the [CaptureFileAsync](http://go.microsoft.com/fwlink/p/?LinkId=317986) method
 2. Windows requests the driver MFT pointer and the camera's device ID
 3. The driver MFT pointer is passed to a settings host
-4. The host queries device properties for the app ID of the Windows Store device app associated with the camera (per device metadata)
+4. The host queries device properties for the app ID of the Microsoft Store device app associated with the camera (per device metadata)
-5. If no Windows Store device app is found, the default flyout interacts with the capture engine
+5. If no UWP device app is found, the default flyout interacts with the capture engine
-6. If a Windows Store device app is found, it is activated and the settings host passes the driver MFT pointer to it
+6. If a UWP device app is found, it is activated and the settings host passes the driver MFT pointer to it
-7. The Windows Store device app controls the driver MFT using the interface exposed through the pointer
+7. The UWP device app controls the driver MFT using the interface exposed through the pointer

 ![the process interaction for invoking a windows store device app.](images/372798-cameradrivermft-internals.png)